 Graduates of Gonzaga's DNAP program receive an evidence-based experience blending clinical anesthesia practice with leadership strategies.
 The curriculum of Gonzaga’s DNAP program builds on the extensive education of program participants.
 In addition to learning the practice of nurse anesthesia, candidates learn to engage in systems thinking to solve complex problems, translate evidence to improve health care practices and population health, lead quality improvement and change initiatives, and demonstrate effective intraprofessional collaboration in the nurse anesthesia field.

 The DNAP Program is jointly owned and operated by Providence Sacred Heart Medical Center (dba Providence Health Care) and Gonzaga University.
-In addition to having clinical rotations at Providence Sacred Heart Medical Center and Children’s Hospital, students also have clinical experiences at Providence Holy Family Hospital, Providence Mount Carmel Hospital, Providence Regional Medical Center-Everett Colby Campus, Providence Regional Medical Center- Everett Pacific Campus, Mann-Grandstaff Veteran's Medical Center, Pullman Regional Hospital, Anaconda Community Hospital, Pleasant View Surgery Center, Kootenai Health, and Inland Northwest Anesthesia and Pain.
+In addition to having clinical rotations at Providence Sacred Heart Medical Center and Children’s Hospital, students also can complete clinical rotations with our clinical partners in Idaho, Montana and throughout Washington state.
+Additional clinical sites include: Providence Holy Family Hospital, Providence Mount Carmel Hospital, Providence Regional Medical Center-Everett Colby Campus, Providence Regional Medical Center- Everett Pacific Campus, Mann-Grandstaff Veteran's Medical Center, Pullman Regional Hospital, Anaconda Community Hospital, Puget Sound VA, Pleasant View Surgery Center, Kootenai Health, and Inland Northwest Anesthesia and Pain.